tinySSB/tiny-ssb-spec/README.md

         // Our GOSET matches for this region return

-    if region contains only one FID:
-        // We found a specific difference
-        if claim.cnt == 1 and localCount == 0:
-            // We're missing this FID
-            addToGOSET(claim.lowestFID)
-        return

     // Our GOSET differs in this region
     // Send our claim for the same region